 - What is planned to be done next.

-The organization’s overall fiscal health is a key topic for every meeting.
+The organization’s overall fiscal health is the opening topic for every meeting.
 The financial model, financial plan, and performance projections are reported via the income statement, cash flow, and balance sheet.
-All three are constantly in focus and assessed carefully relative to past performance, planned performance, and peer performance to set the context for all other discussion topics.
+All three are kept in focus and assessed carefully relative to:

-Members of the leadership team attend Accountability Board meetings and listen carefully to what advisers convey through their questions and comments without being the least bit defensive.
-The Board Chair works with the CEO to create and maintain a meeting environment in which it is safe for management to say what needs to be said and to be sure leaders hear what needs to be heard.
+Members of the management team attend board meetings and listen carefully to what board members convey through their questions and comments without being the least bit defensive.
+The board chair works with the CEO to create and maintain a meeting environment in which it is safe for management to say what needs to be said and to be sure leaders hear what needs to be heard.

-It takes conscious cultivation effort for the Board Chair to intervene and give individual and group coaching when discussions go off track or when participants talk past each other as often happens.
+It is critical for the CEO and board chair to give individual and group coaching when discussions go off track or when participants talk past each other as often happens.